star-constellation/Hyprland-Wofi-Wallpaper-Launcher/README.md

 # UPDATE
 I will update it with an image next time.
 As of now I don't have a time because enrollment in college is still ongoing :D.

-# Json and CSS
+# Java and CSS
-The config(json) and the style.css is optional.
+The config(java) and the style.css is optional.
 You can also make your own config and style using json and css.

 # Recommendations
 You can view the looks of the wofi launcher if you want, you can customize it.